Hihintayin Kita sa Langit: Production

+Casting

+Dawn Zulueta, who was in hibernation and considered leaving for the United States in 1990, was given another chance in a film by actress-singer-producer Armida Siguion-Reyna with the role of Carmina Salvador in the first offering of Reyna Films.

+Filming

 In all of the film’s 26 shooting days, only five were spent in Batanes.
 The rest of the shooting days were shot in Villa Escudero in Tiaong, Quezon.
 According to Carlos Siguion-Reyna, the film's director, all of the scenes filmed in Batanes were shot in available sunlight, with the support of reflectors, and no camera dollies.
 In filming the most "iconic" scene, the director and Romy Vitug, the film's cinematographer, shot the scene in slow motion by shooting at high speed.
-The lead actors were exhausted from the running for the scene as well as the tiresome efforts of the film's staff and crew members.
+The lead actors were exhausted from running for the scene as well as the tiresome efforts of the film's staff and crew members.

+With the film's story containing intimate love scenes, Zulueta agreed to do it with her on-screen partner Richard Gomez and stated they are important.

 Music

 The film's theme song "Hanggang sa Dulo ng Walang Hanggan" was originally composed and written by George Canseco.
 It was performed by Richard Reynoso and arranged by Ryan Cayabyab.

 Release

 Hihintayin Kita sa Langit was produced by Reyna Films and distributed by Bonanza Films.
-The film was theatrically released in the Philippines on June 13, 1991, which is two days before the unexpected eruption of Mount Pinatubo.
-Despite the volcanic eruption, the film became a box office success.
+The film was theatrically released in the Philippines on June 13, 1991, two days before the eruption of Mount Pinatubo.
+Despite the disaster, the film became a box office success.